Track: Nürburgring Nordschleife

 5).
 There are a few more curves to tackle now, but braking (if there's any at all) should just be a quick tap to

-help re-orient the car if you need to.
-Otherwise, steer-in towards those rumblies, nix the brakes, and use throttle when
+help re-orient the car if needed.
+Otherwise, steer-in towards those rumblies, nix the brakes, and use throttle when appropriate.

-appropriate.
-There's a chance that if you're not braking in these turns that the front-end of the car will take a wider
+There's a chance that if you're not braking in these turns that the front-end of the car will take a wider path.
+This

 **Since this is a rear-drive car with a light trunk area, care must be taken NOT to get too sideways when